The ultimate chili should:

 Place beans, 6 tablespoons kosher salt (or 3 tablespoons table salt), and water in large plastic container or bowl.
 Allow to soak at room temperature at least 8 hours, or overnight.
 Drain and rinse soaked beans.

 Add dried chiles to large heavy-bottomed Dutch oven or stock pot and cook over medium-high heat, stirring frequently, until slightly darkened with intense, roasted aroma, 2 to 5 minutes.
 Do not allow to smoke.
 Remove chiles to small bowl and set aside.
+Alternatively, place dried chilies on a microwave-safe plate and microwave on high power in 15-second increments until pliable and toasted-smelling, about 30 seconds total.

 Season short ribs on all sides with salt and pepper.
 Add oil to Dutch oven and heat over high heat until smoking.
 Add half of short ribs and brown well on all sides (it may be necessary to brown ribs in three batches, depending on size of Dutch oven—do not overcrowd pan), 8 to 12 minutes total, reducing heat if fat begins to smoke excessively or meat begins to burn.
 Transfer to large rimmed baking sheet or plate.
 Repeat with remaining short ribs, browning them in fat remaining in Dutch oven.
 Once all short ribs are cooked, transfer all rendered fat into small bowl and reserve separately.
 Allow short ribs to cool at room temperature.